W4lly63/EXILE-SNOW-ADDON/README.md

 - Put Addon in root arma3server directory. (addon required for clients too)
 - copy key of addon inside key folder in arma3server directory.
 - Add to startup line addon.
-- open mission.sqm in missiondirectory and add to addon section "WY_PE" .
+- open mission.sqm in missiondirectory and add to addon section "WY_PE" (for removewrecks script add "WY_SWW" too).
 - Enable Exile Snow inside config.cpp \ class yourMissionName and setup temperature with some value down to 1 grades
 - If you use map like chernarus winter create class inside config.cpp with name of map
 - Set "Thunderstorm"  in  ExileserverConfig as weather. set wind to 1 (optional)